Probing the mass relation between supermassive black holes and dark matter halos at high redshifts by gravitational wave experiments: Gravitational Waves from SMBH Binaries in the Coevolution Model

-with $A=1.92_{-0.55}^{+0.75}$.
-The right panel tells us that the current observational results obtained from the PTA experiments imply $n \gtrsim 1.2$ and this implication is almost independent of the value of $M_{\mathrm{lim}}$.
+The right panel in Figure~\ref{fig:hc} tells us that, in this model, the current observational result obtained from NANOGrav (2023) implies $n \simeq 1.0$ and this implication is almost independent of the value of $M_{\mathrm{lim}}$.
 This means that the PTA experiments can provide information about the mass relation between the DM halos and the SMBHs at $z=6$.
+However, to keep the consistency with the local mass relation as mentioned in Section~\ref{sec:DM halo-SMBH}, we need to consider the gas accretion process.
+We will discuss this issue later in Section~\ref{subsec:caveat}.